benjamingwynn/cv/document.md

 - Full-stack Developer at Benjamin Gwynn Design (2015 - 2018), a freelance experience during which I led various projects
 	- Led the development an interactive HTML5 maths worksheet editing tool - the 'Worksheet Canvas' for BigBrainMaths.
 The project laid the foundation for my later contributions to DataCapture's Designer tool.
 	- Worked on bespoke software for small businesses including game studios, local brick-and-mortar shops and online stores.
-	- Worked on custom components for large companies such as Capital Law and Admiral Insurance
+	- Worked on custom components for large companies such as Capital Law and Admiral Insurance.
 	- Setup and provided support for SME's on AWS and Azure, providing bespoke serverless solutions.
 - Provided support at Ikona IT Ltd. (2014) as part of a temporary role aiding local companies with their Windows-based IT infrastructure.